NightSyntax/I-Want-My-MTV/README.md

 * **Custom Colors:** Open `colors.txt` in your favorite text editor.
 * **How it works:** Simply declare your preferred RGB codes there.
-* **Variety:** The engine will use these values to generate the colored bars for song titles and upcoming video announcements, keeping the broadcast fresh and colorful—just like the original MTV.
+* **Variety:** The engine will use these values to generate the colored bars for song titles and upcoming video announcements, keeping the broadcast fresh and colorful - just like the original MTV.

 ## 📸 Preview
 <img width="1916" height="1438" alt="mtv" src="https://github.com/user-attachments/assets/fbb12f1f-643d-4737-8064-b2e63b8d1bed" />